emm-jay-ahh/terminal_t1a3/README.md

 <br />

-Next, we need to convert install.sh to be executable.
+Next, we need to convert run-me.sh to be executable.

 ```
-chmod 755 install.sh
+chmod 755 run-me.sh
 ```
 <br />

-Finally, we can now execute install.sh
+Finally, we can now execute run-me.sh

 ```
-./install.sh
+./run-me.sh
 ```
 net-whack.py should now launch